baudisgroup/baudisgroup.github.io/docs/presentations/2024-10-30-Michael-Baudis__Chiba-University-Tsukiji.md

-In this seminar you will learn about Progentix, a large open resource in cancer genomics focussing on curation and sharing of somatic copy number variation (CNV) data as well as other resources and research topics of the _Theoretical Cytogenetics and Oncogenommics_ group at the University of Zucrich and teh Swiss Institute of Bioinformatics.
+In this seminar you will learn about Progentix, a large open resource in cancer genomics focussing on curation and sharing of somatic copy number variation (CNV) data as well as other resources and research topics of the _Theoretical Cytogenetics and Oncogenomics_ group at the University of Zucrich and teh Swiss Institute of Bioinformatics.

 The second part of the presentation will make a case why such resources cannot be